BitcoinSchema/1sat-ordinals/fungible-tokens/shrug.md

 ---
-description: Binary fungible token encoding following the BSV-21 rules
+description: Script-native fungible token protocol
 ---

 # ¯\\_(ツ)\_/¯ (Shrug)

 ## Overview

-Shrug is a binary evolution of the [BSV-21](bsv-21.md) fungible token standard.
-It carries forward the BSV-21 token model — outpoint token ids, UTXO-held balances, authority-gated minting, conservation-validated transfers — while replacing the JSON inscription with raw data pushes at the front of the locking script.
-The capabilities are not identical: shrug trades in-protocol metadata and explicit operation labels for a minimal binary format that Bitcoin script can work with directly (see the comparison table below).

-This makes shrug outputs significantly easier to work with from Bitcoin script.
-The token id and amount sit at fixed positions in a compact binary prefix, so contracts and covenants can construct and inspect token outputs directly — no JSON parsing, no inscription envelope.
+Shrug is a fungible token protocol where the token data lives directly in the locking script as plain data pushes — no JSON, no envelope to unwrap.
+Every token output starts with a short, fixed prefix: the shrug tag, a token id, and an amount.
+Everything after the prefix is an ordinary locking script.

+Because the prefix is just pushes and drops, it has no effect on the script that follows.
+And because the fields sit at fixed positions in raw bytes, Bitcoin script can read and check them directly — a contract can constrain a token id or an amount without parsing anything.

+Shrug is an evolution of [BSV-21](bsv-21.md) and follows the same general rules.
+If you know BSV-21, the mapping is summarized in the comparison below; if you don't, this page stands on its own.

 ## Wire Format

-A shrug output is an ordinary locking script with a five-element prefix:

 ```
 <push "¯\_(ツ)_/¯"> <push token id | OP_0> OP_2DROP <push amount | OP_0> OP_DROP <owner locking script>